FTomassich/FTomassich/README.md

 ### Hi there 👋
-My name is Franco Tomassich and I am a full stack developer
+My name is Franco Tomassich and I am a full stack developer.
+I’m currently working on full stack projects with the following backend tools: React, NodeJS, Express, PostgreSQL and Sequelize.
+In Frontend I'm working with React, Redux, CSS.
 <!--
 **FTomassich/FTomassich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.